sahabudinali/EmployeeManagement/README.md

 2. After open this file on Eclipse, or Visual Studio.
 3. Create tables in mysql.
 4. After create the packages for Controller, Entity, Service and Repository.
-5. And then classes in that folder.
+5. And then create the classes in that folder.
+6. I have used postman to check the API.

 ![image](https://user-images.githubusercontent.com/52666069/179047132-0b417146-0faf-4e30-8fdf-0411f9b98a14.png)